utilmeta/utilmeta-py/docs/en/guide/api-route.md

 ```

 !!! tip
+	Usually along with the return type annotation, you should use `return WrapResponse('world')` to return, but even if you forget to do so, UtilMeta will generate the right response based on your declaration

 ### Template fields
-A class that inherits Response can specify the following properties to adjust the response template
+A class that inherits `Response` can specify the following properties to define the response template

-*  `name`: The name of the response template, which will be incorporated into the API documentation.
+* `name`: The name of the response template, which will be integrated into the API documentation.
-*  `description`: The description of the response template will be integrated into the API documentation.
+* `description`: The description of the response template, will be integrated into the API documentation.
-*  `status`: The default response code of the response template
+* `status`: The default status code of the response template

 You can also specify the following template parameters to wrap the result of the API function as a JSON object as the response body

 * `result_key`: Key name of the corresponding returned result data
-*  `message_key`: The key name of the corresponding error message
+* `message_key`: Key name of the corresponding error message
-*  `count_key`: The key name of the corresponding total number of results, often used for paged queries.
+* `count_key`: Key name of the corresponding total number of results, often used for paged queries.
-* Key name of `state_key` business user-defined status code
+* `state_key`: Key name of user-defined action state code.

-There are also two special fields for which you can specify a type hint to generate the corresponding API response document
+There are also two special fields for which you can specify a type annotation to generate the corresponding API response document

+* `result`: Specify the type and structure of the response data.
+* `headers`: Specifies the structure of the response headers

+!!! tip
-*  `result`: Specify the type and structure of the response result.
-If the response template is `result_key` defined, the result here refers to the data corresponding to the `result_key` key.
-Otherwise, it refers to the entire response body data.
+	If the response template defined `result_key`, the `result` here refers to the data corresponding to the `result_key` key.
+Otherwise, it refers to the entire response body data
-*  `headers`: Specifies the structure of the response header, which needs to be a Schema class

 The following is an example of a response template